Shazeb900/Shazeb/README.md

 - 🔭 I’m Working on LLM APP using Langchain and AWS Bedrock **RAG App Using Langchain and AWS Bedrock**

-- 👨‍💻 All of my projects are available at https://github.com/users/Shazeb900/projects/1/views/1

 - 📫 How to reach me **Shazeb900123@gmail.com**

 <h3 align="left">Connect with me:</h3>